Phosphetane: Ring opening reactions

 Phosphetane ring opening reactions have been of synthetic interest in the past as a potential method for the creation of polypropylphosphine polymers and materials, but despite ring opening reactions occurring, the polymerization of such material has only been sparsely observed in very concentrated solutions.

 The main observation of ring opening is as a byproduct of other intended reactions, such as phosphetanium oxidation and α-carbon functionalization.

 One intentional and constructive method of ring-opening has been outlined in the literature and features a phosphetane ylide that undergoes Wittig reactivity with aldehydes to form γ-unsaturated phosphine oxides.

 Ring expansion reactions

 Methods of ring expansion to insert carbon, oxygen, and nitrogen atoms into phosphetane rings to produce the corresponding phospholes exist but are of limited synthetic utility due to their unpredictable stereo and regioselectivity on unsymmetric phosphetanes.
-Insertion of carbon typically involves the addition of water to a phosphetanium featuring a leaving group or pi-system (usually enones but also phenyl groups) alpha to phosphorus that is liberated by alkyl migration after collapse of the phosphetane oxide.
+Insertion of carbon (sometimes known as the Allen–Millar–Trippett rearrangement) typically involves the addition of water to a phosphetanium featuring a leaving group or pi-system (usually enones but also phenyl groups) alpha to phosphorus that is liberated by alkyl migration after collapse of the phosphetane oxide.

 Insertion of oxygen into the P-C bond of a phosphetane oxide is done with mCPBA and proceeds via a currently unknown mechanism with unusually high regioselectivity for the less substituted carbon.

 Nitrogen atom insertion proceeds from photolysis of an azidophosphetane oxide, presumably from a Curtius type rearrangement from the generated nitrene.
 Though this is the proposed mechanism, there are clear doubts about the N=P=O intermediate.